-- o Through the Suffolk Coastal Local Plan, East Suffolk Council applies a 60m risk zone to the landward edge of risk management structures in areas of soft cliffs where geological information indicates that risk management structures would likely be adversely affected by development.
-Within the 60m buffer area/risk zone, Coastal Partnership East should be consulted to consider whether a Coastal Erosion Vulnerability Assessment should be undertaken. - The risk of coastal erosion, relates not only to the action of the sea on the cliff toe, but also to the composition of the cliffs, where a high water content can also contribute to instability, leaving them susceptible to slumping and landslides, irrespective of the nature of risk management structures. - Erosion risk can also occur outside the CCMA, for example, from wave overtopping, which can result in cliff erosion and risk to life and property, where risk management structures are present. - The erosion risk areas are likely to be updated during the lifetime of this document and consequently, the CCMA will shift to take account of updated, revised and adopted erosion risk mapping, which takes into account likely climate change scenarios.
+- In order to effectively manage the inherent unpredictability of coastal change, buffer areas have been added to the evidenced erosion risk areas.
+For example, some of the participating local authorities identify a 30 metre risk zone landward of areas identified as a CCMA in order to ensure that developments take account of the coastal erosion risk in the general vicinity.
+Added to this, the Council and some implements a 30 metre risk zone landward of areas where the intent of management is to Hold the Line (HTL) and where, consequently, no CCMA has been identified. - The risk of coastal erosion, relates not only to the action of the sea on the cliff toe, but also to the composition of the cliffs, where a high water content can also contribute to instability, leaving them susceptible to slumping and landslides, irrespective of the nature of risk management structures. - Erosion risk can also occur outside the CCMA, for example, from wave overtopping, which can result in cliff erosion and risk to life and property, where risk management structures are present. - The erosion risk areas are likely to be updated during the lifetime of this document and consequently, the CCMA will shift to take account of the revised SMP data.
 Any updating of the CCMA will need to be flexible enough to account for instances where new data reflects a greater or lesser risk than previously documented.